Home Rides Reviews Bikes Gallery Tech Misc Contact

 • Flat landings are almost never desirable.
 A steep angle that gently transitions to flat is best.
 The best attitude for the bike on landing is generally about parallel to the landing.

-• The sensation of "weightlessness" experienced by a rider in the air is not due to the fact that no forces are being exerted on the rider and bike.
-It is, rather, because because the force of gravity is temporarily unbalanced by the contact force normally exerted by the ground.
-This allows an unbalanced free fall acceleration which produces a novel sensation in the cerebellum.
+• The sensation of weightlessness experienced by a rider in the air is not due to the absence of forces being exerted on the rider and bike.
+It is, instead, because the downward force of gravity is temporarily unopposed by the upward force normally exerted by the ground (the normal force).
+This allows a free fall acceleration that produces a novel sensation, since you are not used to it, that gets interpreted as a "weightless" condition.
+The force of gravity still acts on any falling body (which is why it falls!), it is just not balanced by the equal and opposite force usually supplied by the ground.

 Justin Buck Jump